teradici/deploy/dev/domain-controller/README.md

   * This account username and password also becomes the local admin account for each created machine.
 * domainAdminPassword: The password for the administrator account of the new VM's and domain.
 * domainName: The FQDN of the Active Directory Domain to be created. **Must have a '.' like example.com or domain.local.**
+  * The domain name does not need to be unique to get the system operational so if you're testing an isolated system you can use the same name for your deployments like 'mydomain.com.'
 * AzureAdminUsername: The UPN name of the Azure account with **owner** access to the subscription.
 This account cannot require MFA, or be a Service Principal.
 Example: uname@example.com.
   * This account is only required to deploy the system.
 During deployment, it will create an application in the Azure Active Directory account associated with the current Azure subscription.
 The application name is 'CAM-\<resourceGroupName\>'.
 It will also create a Service Principal account as part of this application which has contributor access to the resource group being deployed to.
 After deployment, only the Service Principal account is used for interaction with Azure API's.
 * AzureAdminPassword: The password of the Azure account with **owner** access to the subscription.
 * activationCode: The license activation code for the PCoIP CAS licenses.
 This key must be a CAS standard agent licence for the License Server.
 If the license expires or needs to be changed, this can be accomblished by SSH'ing to the connection manager/security gateway/licence manager machine.
 * adminVMBlobSource: The location of the blobs for admin GUI machine installation.
-The default is fine unless you are specifically requiring a different version of the solution.
+Use the default unless you are specifically deploying with modified binaries.
-* _artifactsLocation: The location of resources, such as templates and DSC modules, that the template depends on.
-The default is fine unless you have customized the deployment.
+* \_artifactsLocation: The location of resources, such as templates and DSC modules, that the template depends on.
+Use the default unless you are specifically deploying with modified templates or binaries.
-* _artifactsLocationSasToken: - an auto-generated token to access _artifactsLocation.
-If _artifactsLocation does not need an access token then this can be blank.
+* \_artifactsLocationSasToken: - an auto-generated token to access _artifactsLocation.
+If _artifactsLocation does not need an access token (which is the default) then this can be blank.

 ## Known issues with deploying the solution